willwhite1/LogSearchShipper/README.md

 ### Config

-Rename `LogsearchShipper.Service.exe.config.SAMPLE` to `LogsearchShipper.Service.exe.config` and configure the `LogsearchShipperGroup` to point at the files you want shipped.
+Rename `LogSearchShipper.exe.config.SAMPLE` to `LogsearchShipper.Service.exe.config` and configure the `LogsearchShipperGroup` to point at the files you want shipped.

 #### Running from the Command line

 ```
-LogsearchShipper.Service.exe
+LogSearchShipper.exe
 ```

 #### Running as a Windows Service

 ```
-LogsearchShipper.Service.exe install --sudo
+LogSearchShipper.exe install --sudo
 ```

 #### Help